ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

 ```

 Similar to `observe`, all the parameters are optional and you only need to provide callbacks for the events you care about.

-Note, that nothing will be printed until `producer` is started (possibly somewhere else).
+Note that nothing will be printed until `producer` is started (possibly somewhere else).

 ## Operator composition